WorldBrain/Legacy-Research-Engine/README.md

 ## IMPORTANT

-We started collaborating with the [WebMemex project](https://github.com/WebMemex/memextension) and are in the mode of porting all the features of WorldBrain there.
-The WebMemex will power our software in the future and will lend its name to the WorldBrain tool as well.
-Therefore be not surprised, if you see no action in this repo.
+We started collaborating with the [WebMemex project](https://github.com/WebMemex/memextension) and are in the mode of porting all the features of WorldBrain there and refactoring our code (Yes, we know, it's a complete hack-job, a big, fat house of cards).
+As we are in porting mode, be not surprised, if you see no action in this repo.

 # WorldBrain's (Re)search-Engine
 **Welcome to the WorldBrain project.
 We work on the goal of an increased (scientific) literacy in our global society through a better overall information quality on the internet.**